-Catastrophe losses and loss expenses accounted for 9.3 and 7.8 percentage points of the combined ratio for the second quarter and first six months of 2024, compared with 11.1 and 10.7 percentage points for the same periods a year ago.
+Catastrophe losses and loss expenses accounted for 9.35.4 and 7.86.9 percentage points of the combined ratio for the secondthird quarter and first sixnine months of 2024, compared with 11.16.7 and 10.79.4 percentage points for the same periods a year ago.
 Through 2023, the 10-year annual average for that catastrophe measure for the commercial lines segment was 5.9 percentage points, and the five-year annual average was 6.5 percentage points.

-The net effect of reserve development on prior accident years during the second quarter and first six months of 2024 was favorable for commercial lines overall by \$29 million and \$67 million, compared with \$59 million and \$91 million for the same periods in 2023.
-For the second quarter of 2024, our commercial casualty line of business included \$28 million of unfavorable reserve development on prior accident years.
-For the first six months of 2024, our commercial property and workers' compensation lines of business were the main contributors to the commercial lines net favorable reserve development.
-The net favorable reserve development recognized during the first six months of 2024 for our commercial lines insurance segment was mainly for accident years 2023 and 2022 and was primarily due to lower-than-anticipated loss emergence on known claims.
+The net effect of reserve development on prior accident years during the secondthird quarter and first sixnine months of 2024 was favorable for commercial lines overall by \$29 million \$50 million and \$67 million \$117 million, compared with \$59 million \$34 million and \$91 million \$125 million for the same periods in 2023.
+For the secondquarter of 2024, our commercial casualty line of business included \$28 million of unfavorable reserve development on prior accident years.
+For the firstsixnine months of 2024, our commercial property and workers' compensation lines of business were the main contributors to the commercial lines net favorable reserve development.
+The net favorable reserve development recognized during the firstsixnine months of 2024 for our commercial lines insurance segment was mainly for accident years 2023 and 2022 and was primarily due to lower-than-anticipated loss emergence on known claims.
+Our commercial casualty line of business included \$27 million of unfavorable reserve development on prior accident years for the firstnine months of 2024.
 Reserve estimates are inherently uncertain as described in our 2023 Annual Report on Form 10-K, Item 7, Critical Accounting Estimates, Property Casualty Insurance Loss and Loss Expense Reserves, Page 53.

-The commercial lines underwriting expense ratio increased for the second quarter and first six months of 2024, compared with the same periods a year ago.
-The increases were largely due to increases in profit-sharing commissions for agencies and employee-related expenses.
+The commercial lines underwriting expense ratio decreased for the third quarter and increased for the secondquarter and first sixnine months of 2024, compared with the same periods a year ago.
+The increases were third-quarter 2024 decrease was largely due to increases a decrease in profit-sharing commissions for agencies.
+The nine-month 2024 increase was primarily due to an increase in profit-sharing commissions for agencies and employee-related expenses.
 The ratios also included ongoing expense management efforts and higher earned premiums.